sagesolar/Corpus-of-Taylor-Swift/README.md

 ### Verses / Bridges / Choruses / Refrains / InOuts _(Intros/Outros)_

 This is the total count of various song structure parts in a song (if any).
-For brevety, some similar song structure parts have been grouped together as detailed in the [related Word Details section](https://github.com/sagesolar/Corpus-of-Taylor-Swift#verse--bridge--chorus--refrain--inout-introoutro).
+For brevity, some similar song structure parts have been grouped together as detailed in the [related Word Details section](https://github.com/sagesolar/Corpus-of-Taylor-Swift#verse--bridge--chorus--refrain--inout-introoutro).

 ### Words